IAM RoadSmart: Advanced driving test

 It is marketed under the name Skills for Life to emphasise the purpose of preventing fatalities and enhanced skills.

 Research has shown advanced drivers to be safer and have better fuel efficiency too.
 For example, a study by Brunel University found advanced drivers who had been through the IAM system of car control were nearly 70% better in all aspects of their driving – from steering to judging distances and speed.
 Earlier research by the Transport Research Laboratory that concluded drivers are less likely to crash if they have reached a measurable higher driving standard.
 Unpublished research by IAM Surety showed that insurance claims by IAM members were far cheaper than comparable non-IAM members, because IAM members generally didn't have big accidents.
 Additionally – according to the Association of Motor Insurers – there is a reduction in claims for the first four years after passing the IAM test.
 In short, IAM members are safer drivers.

-400,000 people have attempted the advanced test, and the pass rate is around 75%.
+Around 400,000 people have attempted the advanced test, and the pass rate is around 75%.